 Data on pregnancy outcome were collected from hospital maternity records or the general medical practitioners of the women.
-The outcome measures of the study were birth of a neonate at or below different thresholds of birth weight percentile for different cut-offs of gestational age at delivery.
-The Fetal Medicine Foundation fetal and neonatal population weight charts were used to convert birth weight to percentiles and Z scores.
+The outcome measures of the study were birth of a neonate at or below different thresholds of birth-weight percentile for different cut-offs of GA at delivery.
+The Fetal Medicine Foundation fetal and neonatal population weight charts were used to convert birth weight to percentiles and Z-scores18.

-Statistical analyses
+Statistical analysis